 Gum disease, also known as periodontal disease, is a bacterial infection that affects the gum tissues and the tooth-supporting tissues.
 The gum disease can range from mild (gingivitis) to severe (periodontitis).
 So, what is gingivitis vs periodontitis?

-- Gingivitis: it is the early and mild form of gum disease that is characterized by redness, swelling of the gums, and gum bleeding.
+- Gingivitis: it is the early, mild, and beginning form of gum disease that is characterized by redness, swelling of the gums, and gum bleeding.
 Gingivitis is a reversible condition.
 It can usually be managed by professional teeth cleaning and oral care at home.

 - Periodontitis: it is an advanced stage of gum disease.
 If gingivitis is left untreated, the infection may spread to the tooth-supporting tissues, causing periodontitis.
 It is characterized by gum recession, periodontal pockets, dental abscesses, loose teeth, and even tooth loss.
 Periodontitis can cause permanent damage that can’t be reversed.

 This a comparison between gingivitis vs periodontitis.
 Signs, symptoms, causes, and treatment will be discussed in detail in the following sections.

 |Definition||It is an inflammation of the gum tissues (gingiva).||It is an inflammation of the tooth-supporting tissues such as bone and PDL.|

 |Stages of Gum Disease||It is an early stage of gum disease.||It is an advanced stage of gum disease.|